deadc0de6/dotdrop/docs/config.md

         * **{1}** will be replaced with a temporary file to store the result of the transformation

 A typical use-case for transformations is when dotfiles need to be stored encrypted or compressed.
-For more see below [the howto](howto/README.md).
+For more see [the howto](howto/README.md).

 Note that transformations cannot be used if the dotfiles is to be linked (when `link: link` or `link: link_children`).